 - Income level/spending power

-This tool offers essential insight into your audience, including their interests, behavior, and demographics.
+This tool offers essential insight into your audience, including their interests, behaviors, and demographics.
 You can also use the Cross Device feature to better understand how visitors interact with your site across different devices.

 2. Create Retargeting Ad Campaigns on Social Media